-Unfortunately, in the post-COVID-19 world, many students aren’t given a choice, and online learning has become essential to protect our students, instructors, and communities.
-Now, it’s up to teachers, professors, and instructors to uphold education standards in the new age of remote learning.
+Unfortunately, because of recent health concerns, many students do not have a choice, and online learning has become essential to protect our students, instructors, and communities.
+Now, it is up to teachers, professors, and instructors to uphold education standards in the new age of remote learning.

 Start with understanding

-The first tip to teaching online might sound cliche, but it’s crucial for a successful school year.
-While this may be your first time teaching an online course, it is also likely the first time your students have experienced remote learning.
+The first tip to teaching online might sound cliche, but it is crucial for a successful school year.
 Understanding that your students are just as anxious as you are, maybe even more so, is the first step to building positive teacher-student relationships.

 Plan for your class

 Be prepared!
 Plan your lesson ahead of time and make sure you have an exact curriculum in place.
 Teaching online is still a new modality, so being organized in your lesson plans will be vital to teaching online.

 Write out each lesson plan before your session starts, and be prepared to work through every section.
 Remember that these sections could take longer than expected.
 So, be sure to leave a few minutes of room between each chapter for questions, delays, etc. The more organized you are as an instructor, the more successful your class will be.

 Be prepared for technical difficulties